SarahSexton/NodevemberMS/README.md

 ### Step 1: Create a Web App in Azure

-The first step in creating your app is to create a web app via the Azure Portal.
+The first step in creating your app is to create a web app via the Azure.com Portal.
 Azure Web Apps support Python, .NET, Java, PHP, and Node.js.

-1. Log into the Azure Portal
- and click the NEW button in the top left corner.
-Click Web + Mobile > Azure Marketplace > Web Apps.
+1. Log into the Azure Portal using your Microsoft Account (this is anything that ends in Hotmail, Live, Outlook, or signs you in to Skype, Xbox LIVE, OneDrive, or Windows Phone) and click the NEW button in the bottom left corner.
+Click Web App > Custom Create.

-2. Click Web + Mobile > Azure Marketplace > Web Apps
-3. Configure the new Node app, by creating a new App Service plan and a new resource group for it.
+2. Configure the new Node app by creating a new App Service plan and a new resource group for it.
 Your app name will be your sub-domain and will need to be unique.
+3. We recommend setting Region to Central US, No database, and check the box
 4. Then, click Create to complete your app
 5. Click Web + Mobile > Azure Marketplace > Web Apps to show your website.
 Sweet.
 Now we have a site created, let's put something in it.